 For children moving from Lowbrook Academy, transition meetings are held and details are provided to their next school.
 Staff from the new setting are invited to Lowbrook to meet the children and observe them in their current learning environment.
+Year 6 teachers will meet with representatives from the new school to discuss the children to ensure the needs of those children with SEND are fully understood.
 Should an EHCP exist, this is passed on to their SENCo and targets are set during the Annual Review.
 Should the child have any physical needs, an external Occupational Therapist will attend the new setting to conduct an environmental audit.